Nicolas Sarkozy has been beset by corruption investigations since his 2007-2012 presidency in France.

-He was credited with brokering an end to the August 2008 conflict between Russia and Georgia, and his performance while holding the six-month EU rotating presidency is remembered as assertive.
+He was credited with brokering an end to the August 2008 conflict between Russia and Georgia, though Russia later consolidated its grip on parts of Georgia.

 In response to the global financial crisis of 2008, he vowed to punish speculators and advocated a strong state role in the economy.